jishi/node-sonos-http-api/README.md

 presets.json
 -----------

 You can create a file with pre made presets, called presets.json.
+It will be loaded upon start, any changes requires a restart of the server.

 Example content:

 ```json
 {